locka99/opcua/docs/testing.md

 * Size limits validation on string, array fields in encoded messages
 * OpenSecureChannel, CloseSecureChannel request and response
 * Every service set call
-* Sign, verify, encrypt and decrypt (when implemented)
+* Sign, verify, encrypt and decrypt
 * Data change filters
+* Event filters
 * Subscription state engine
+* Bug fixes

 ## Integration testing

-Integration testing shall wait for client and server implementations to be functional.
-At that point it should be possible to write a unit test that initiates a connection from a client to a server and simulates scenarios such as.
+Integration tests will run a server listening on a port and a client connecting to it via a socket to perform tests such as:

 * Discovery service
 * Connect / disconnect
-* Create session
+* Create / Activate session
 * Subscribe to values
-* Encryption
+* Encrypted communication with each security profile
+* Permission based actions, e.g. read node values without session

+The integration tests are slower than unit tests and cannot run concurrently so they are run manually.

 ## Benchmarks